Erioldoesdesign/Design_HOSS_PhD/hackathon observation/hackathons-situational-awareness.md

 Of the 29 people that comprised the teams described, it was not stated how many were of what kind of profession/practice - user experience is mentioned but not mentioned in relation to any project (winner or otherwise) and design/user experience methods are not given a chane to explain why/how they played an (important or otherwise) part in the hackathon.

+Upon contacting the Hackathon organisers they sent over the hackathon events company ['wrap up'](https://www.kreativdistrikt.com/recap-of-the-digital-future-of-justice-hackathon/) which again did not contacin any references to design processes used in the hackathon.
+Furthermore the project titles show no related results on github or gitlab.
+There was also links to some [video recordings](https://www.youtube.com/watch?v=1e4buMXHt-E) of session that happened during the hackathon event

 ### [HACK FOR HUMANITY - Community Centered Design: Improving the Humanitarian User Experience](https://watson.brown.edu/chrhs/education/Hack-for-Humanity)
 *brings together students to learn about the most pressing needs in the human rights and humanitarian sphere and develop creative ideas for innovative programs or technologies that could help improve the lives of disaster and conflict affected communities around the world.*